ahmeevang/Dannys-Diner-using-SQL/README.md

 WHERE s.order_date < m.join_date
 GROUP BY s.customer_id
 ```
+Answer:
+* customer A bought 2 items for $25 before becoming a member
+* customer B bought 2 items for $40 before becoming a member

 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
 ```sql